 On 20 April 1914, flying a Sopwith seaplane at Monaco, Pixton became the first Briton to win the Schneider Trophy.

-Sippe flew an Avro 504 on 21 November 1914 during a Royal Naval Air Service raid on the Zeppelin factory at Friedrichshafen, part of the first strategic bombing campaign, for which he received the DSO and the Légion d’honneur.
+Sippe flew an Avro 504 on 21 November 1914 during a Royal Naval Air Service raid on the Zeppelin factory at Friedrichshafen, part of the first strategic bombing campaign, for which he received the Distinguished Service Order and the Légion d’honneur.

-From 21 July until October 1919, Pixton operated two Avro 504 seaplanes (still displaying their military serial numbers) at Cockshott Point, Windermere for Avro, having taken a lease of the hangar from Wakefield.
+From 21 July until October 1919, Pixton operated two Avro 504 seaplanes (still displaying their military serial numbers) at Cockshott Point, Windermere for the Avro Transport Company, having taken a lease of the hangar from Wakefield.
 He carried out joyriding flights, instruction and delivery of newspapers to the Isle of Man.

 In 1920, Crossley Motors Ltd bought 68.5% of the shares in A. V. Roe & Co.
 Ltd. Crossley took over Avro’s car manufacturing business, but Avro independently continued its aircraft manufacturing operations.